kglw-dot-net/phase1/setlists/_posts/2023-03-11-progresja-warsaw.md

 #### Notes

+**KGLW.net Staff Notes:**
-This is based on the printed setlist and will be under review when a full recording becomes available.
+The listed setlist is based on the printed setlist and will be updated as recordings and information become available.